hamecoded/myBlog/doc/exercises/ex4-sourcemaps_livereload.md

 5.ENJOY!!

 >⚠ I like much more this approach than the approach of having a livereload extension installed on each of your browsers.
+But if you do wish to install the extension visit [livereload site].

 ##Troubleshooting LiveReload
 Once in a while livereload server ran by grunt watch may fuck up and require forced restart.